sujin-a-s/E-Commerce/README.md

 2) pages folderr at the root level --> api --> auth --> [..nextauth].ts ---> google providers and shit

 3) lisbs ---> prismadb.ts ----> best practice to instatiate prisma client

+4)get the url

+5)npx prisma db push ...you will get env variavle are loaded from .env